krbarounis/NTY-bestsellers-classification-project/README.md

 ### Cleaning

 Some preprocessing steps:
-- removing duplicate books returned by the NYT API
+- Removing duplicate books returned by the NYT API
-- adding a column of 0's and 1's for the target variable where 1's reflect bestselling books
+- Adding a column of 0's and 1's for the target variable where 1's reflect bestselling books
 - removing duplicate books from the combined dataframe (books scraped from Goodreads might have been NYT bestsellers, but we don't know this information until we join the data and identifying books that were returned from both NYT API and Goodreads)
-- converting non-categorical data types from strings to numbers
+- Converting non-categorical data types from strings to numbers
-- removing and/or filling in rows with null values
+- Removing and/or filling in rows with null values
-- grouping imprints and subsidiaries of the top 5 publishing companies into single groups
+- Grouping imprints and subsidiaries of the top 5 publishing companies into single groups

 ### Visuals